Disappearance of Beverly Potts: Halloran Park

 Halloran Park was the only large playground close to Potts' home.
 The 11.5 acre park had opened to the public in 1945, and was a popular recreational location for local children, young couples and families.
 (Note: Halloran Park was named after William Ignatius Halloran, a local serviceman who perished upon the USS Arizona in the Japanese attack on Pearl Harbor.
 Halloran was the first Cleveland native to die in World War II.)
 Attending the park unsupervised in the late afternoon was a rare instance for neighborhood children, as locals generally considered the park unsafe after dark, when large trees dimmed the surrounding streetlights and visibility was thus limited.
 The park was also frequented by the local vagrant population.

-According to Swing, beyond exchanging brief greetings at Halloran Park with two thirteen-year-old girls whom both knew, neither conversed with any individual during their time together at this location, (Note: On September 1, Swing would claim to investigators that a short, plump woman, holding a small child by the hand, had placed her hand on Potts' shoulder as she and Potts had watched the Showagon performances.
+According to Swing, beyond exchanging brief greetings with two thirteen-year-old girls whom they both knew, neither conversed with any individual during their time together at Halloran Park, (Note: On September 1, Swing would claim to investigators that a short, plump woman, holding a small child by the hand, had placed her hand on Potts' shoulder as she and Potts had watched the Showagon performances.
 Swing was unsure whether her friend and this woman exchanged words, although she did recall the woman remarking to others in the crowd that one of her children was performing on stage that evening.) although the sheer size of the crowd made navigating upon their bicycles awkward for both.
 At 8:10 p.m., deciding it would be easier to maneuver on foot through the increasingly large crowds in attendance, the two returned to their homes to drop off their bikes, arriving back at the park sometime before 8:30 p.m.

 At approximately 8:45 p.m., Swing, who had promised her parents to be home before dark, turned toward her friend and suggested the two return home "before dark"; Potts —enthralled by the performances —refused, saying that she had been given permission to stay for the entirety of the show, which was not scheduled to end until after 9 p.m.
 Swing left the park and returned to her home, arriving at approximately 8:50 p.m.
 She later informed investigators she had last seen Potts in the crowd, avidly watching an onstage dancing performance.